jprado/jprado/README.md

-Pointing AI at code and seeing who blinks first.
+Pointing AI at things and seeing who blinks first.